Design for Automotive EMC Compliance

 Description

-Today's automobiles are complex electronic systems containing dozens of microprocessors and a variety of RF transmitters and receivers.
+Automobiles are complex electronic systems containing dozens of microprocessors, hundreds of sensors and actuators, and a variety of RF transmitters and receivers.
 Keeping track of all possible interactions that might result in an electromagnetic interference problem can be a formidable task.
-Nevertheless, it is possible to design components and systems in a manner that guarantees automotive EMC requirements will be met the first time a component or vehicle is brought into the lab for testing.
+Nevertheless, with a proper design strategy, compliance with automotive electromagnetic compatibility requirements can be relatively straight-forward.

 Automobile with BEM mesh for EM modeling

 First-pass compliance with automotive EMC requirements starts with circuit board layout.
 Printed circuit board layout is often the single most important factor affecting the electromagnetic compatibility of electronic systems.
-Boards that are auto-routed or laid out according to a list of “design rules” do not usually meet electromagnetic compatibility requirements on the first pass; and the products using these boards are more likely to require expensive EMC “fixes” such as ferrites on cables and shielded enclosures.
-Taking the time to ensure that components are properly placed, transition times are not left to chance, and traces are optimally routed will generally result in products that meet all electromagnetic compatibility and signal integrity requirements on time and on budget.
+Boards that are auto-routed or laid out according to a list of “design rules” rarely meet electromagnetic compatibility requirements on the first pass; and the products using these boards are more likely to require expensive EMC “fixes” such as ferrites on cables and shielded enclosures.
+Taking the time to ensure that components are properly placed and traces are optimally routed will generally result in products that meet all electromagnetic compatibility and signal integrity requirements on time and on budget.

-Decisions related to wire harness design and routing can have a profound effect on a vehicle's electromagnetic compatibility.
-The course will present overall strategies for vehicle-level design, including component characterization for vehicle-level modeling and system interactions that must be accounted for early in the automotive design process.
+Of course, decisions related to wire harness design and routing can also have a profound effect on a vehicle's electromagnetic compatibility.
+Even if all of the automotive components meet their EMC requirements, interference problems can arise due to poor grounding and signaling decisions at the vehicle-level.
+This course provides overall strategies for vehicle-level design, including component characterization for vehicle-level modeling and system interactions that must be accounted for early in the automotive design process.

 Continuing Education Credit: 1.5 CEUs, 15 PDHs